Petit Palais: Courtyard

-The trapezoidal shape of the Petit Palace forms an open area at the centre of the building.
+The trapezoidal shape of the Petit Palais forms an open area at the centre of the building.
 This enclosed area creates a semicircular, peristyled courtyard.
 The architecture of the courtyard incorporated many different architectural elements.
 The elegant courtyard is considered Beaux-Arts style because of the "symmetrical composition" and "rich decoration in high relief".
 Coupled columns made of pink Vosges granite and gilt-bronze encircle the courtyard and bordering covered gallery.
 Although the courtyard is in the central part of the Petit Palais, one of the main structures of the Exhibition, its purpose was to provide visitors with a relaxing space apart from the busy Exposition.